 In North America this selection is commonly referred to as the Eskimo Sunset Maple.
 However, the name of this cultivar, ‘Esk Sunset’, in derived from a region in New Zealand.
 The plant was discovered as a chance seedling by John Wills in his garden in the Esk Valley, which is on the east coast of New Zealand's North Island.

-Oregon State Univ. campus: in plant border on Lower Campus, west of 11th St. and south of Monroe Ave.
+Oregon State Univ. campus: in plant border on Lower Campus, along 11th St. (between Monroe Ave. and the 11th St. Gate)

 - Latin Names

 - Woody Plant Search